LanLi2017/yw-idcc-17/README.md

 ## Installing Instructions

-Notes that the bash scritps have been tested on Mac and Windows platform.
+The bash scritps have been tested on Mac and Windows platform.

 1. The following free software are required in order to run  this demo.